Darebin Creek Trail: Route

 On the south side of Settlement Road the path continues on the west side of the creek for 2.6 km until it reaches the eastern end of Rathcown Rd, by a paddock full of shaggy sheep where there is a new bridge crossing.
 (An on-road shortcut is to continue west along Rathcown Rd for 600 metres to a path on the left that re-connects to the Darebin Creek trail).
 The trail crosses to the eastern side where the path continues to a T-intersection where the path to the right follows the creek, left connects to Bundoora Park via Waters Way.
-At Chenies Street, Dunne Street and Plenty Rd, change sides of the creek.
 An unsigned path looms up on the left, that leads to the Bundoora campus of La Trobe University and is surveyed by a lone park bench.

-800m later cross the footbridge to the east bank of the creek.
+A footbridge crosses to the east bank of the creek 800 m later.
 The trail continues south past another footbridge on the right (west) that leads to Northland Shopping Centre.
-Do not cross the bridge, just continue onwards.

-One km later the bitumen trail meets a crossing with a concrete trail.
-Turn right (west) onto the concrete trail and head downhill.
-Going straight ahead on the bitumen trail leads to the Austin Hospital helipad (Heidelberg Repatriation Hospital) near Bell Street.
+An asphalt section meets a crossing with a concrete section 1 km later.

 Three km later the trail meets the north end of Ford Grove.
-Continue to the south end of Ford Grove where the trail continues.
-After another 500m the trail forks at a wooden boardwalk section: To the left (east) it crosses a footbridge.
-Take the right path and continue straight ahead towards Smith Street.
-The trail passes under the large and high steel bridge that carries the Hurstbridge railway line, and then under the bluestone and concrete Darebin Creek Bridge (Heidelberg Road), before finishing at Sparks Reserve.
+The trail continues past the south end of Ford Grove.
+After another 500m the trail forks at a wooden boardwalk section: to the east it crosses a footbridge.
+The trail continues westward towards Smith Street, passing under a large and high steel bridge that carries the Hurstbridge railway line, and then under the bluestone and concrete Darebin Creek Bridge (Heidelberg Road) before finishing at Sparks Reserve.